 Overview

-The Senate Appropriations Committee is expected to accept Congressionally Directed Spending (CDS) requests for next year’s fiscal year (FY) appropriations bill.
+The Senate Appropriations Committee is expected to accept Congressionally Directed Spending (CDS) requests for next year’s fiscal year 2026 (FY26) appropriations bill.
 Senator Murray and her office will once again solicit CDS project proposals from eligible recipients.
 This document serves as a guide for potential and returning applicants and recipients.
 Should you have any questions after reviewing this document, please reach out to Joe Herrbach (joe_herrbach@murray.senate.gov) and Abby Laver (abby_laver@murray.senate.gov).

 General Guidance